 If all else fails, contact your A-Team.
 That's what they're here for!

-Now that you've done the work it's important to talk about what not to do.
+Now that you've done the work it's important to talk about what

 We've all heard the myths of how to handle a breakup.
 We've all probably done a few of these things (guilty!).
 But, for the sake of your future, happy self, I'm going to give you a quick reminder of the do-nots post breakup.